St. Paul Fire Truck Hit a Mini Cooper at Randolph Avenue

 The ladder truck was heading west on Randolph shortly after 5 a.m., responding to a call related to an electrical outage in the area.
 The traffic lights were not working and the fire truck hit the car in the intersection.
 At the time of the crash, both vehicles were going about 25 mph, according to Dave Galbraith, deputy chief of the St. Paul Fire Department.

 The intersection was dark because of a downed wire at Cretin and St. Clair Avenues.
 2,500 Xcel Energy customers were without power Friday morning, according to Mary Sandok, a spokesperson for Xcel Energy.

 Hurt In A Crash?

 This type of accident can be pretty straight forward, but other times there may be extenuating circumstances.
 When an airbag explodes, it can cause an eye injury called anisocoria or it can damage the ears — hearing loss or tinnitus.
 Any of these conditions can be permanent, leading to long term medical expenses and possible loss of income.

-In any motor vehicle accident, it is good to contact a reputable Minnesota Personal Injury Lawyer to determine your options and protect your family from financial loss.
-Call 612-TSR-TIME for assistance or submit our free consultation form.
+In any motor vehicle accident, it is good to contact a reputable personal injury lawyer in Bloomington, MN to determine your options and protect your family from financial loss.
+Call (612) TSR-TIME for assistance or submit our free consultation form.